gavinlyonsrepo/ERM19264_UC1609/README.md

 Some users have reported the LCD not initialising correctly with this software.
 It was found that by adjusting the UC1609_ADDRESS_SET setting from 0x02 to 0x01. it resolved problem.
-This setting is one line 41 of ERM19264_UC1609.h file.
+This setting is on line 41 of ERM19264_UC1609.h file.
 See [ github issue 4](https://github.com/gavinlyonsrepo/ERM19264_UC1609/issues/4) for details.
-I suspect the root cause is their are different versions of product on market.
+I suspect the root cause is different versions of product on market.
-In a future version I will make this setting so user can adjust it in "LCDbegin" method parameters.
+In a future version I will allow user to adjust this setting in "LCDbegin" method parameters.